-Mele Cascades are located in 15 minutes drive from Port Vila – capital of Vanuatu, not far from the road.
-This is popular tourist attraction with marked trail and wide offer of tourist business including abseil down the falls.
-There should be paid entrance fee to access the cascades but all visitors agree that it is worth to pay.
-It is advised to come very early or – also in lunchtime, because during the day falls might be quite crowded.
+Mele Cascades are located a 15 minutes drive from Port Vila – the capital of Vanuatu, not far from the road.
+This is a popular tourist attraction with a marked trail and a wide offer of tourist business including an abseil down the falls.
+There should be paid entrance fee to access the cascades but all visitors agree that it is worth paying.
+It is advised to come very early or – also in lunchtime because during the day falls might be quite crowded.

 Tourist footpath starts below the falls.
-Water of the stream is blue-green, it contains lots of dissolved lime.
-Bed of the stream often is layered with tufa deposits.
-Trail often goes straight through the water.
+The water of the stream is blue-green, it contains lots of dissolved lime.
+The bed of the stream often is layered with tufa deposits.
+The trail often goes straight through the water.
 Not many notice it: the edges of tufa terraces are covered with larvae of black flies.

 After the earthquake in August 2010 the upper part became unstable.